crev-dev/cargo-crev/README.md

-* Not many people can review all their dependencies, but if every user at least skimmed through a couple of them, and shared that information with others, we would be in much better situation.
+* Not many people can review all their dependencies, but if every user at least skimmed through a couple of them, and shared that information with others, we would be in a much better situation.
-* Trust is fundamentally about people and community, not automatic-scans, arbitrary metrics, process or bureaucracy.
-People have to judge both: code (code coverage, testing, quality, etc.) and trustworthiness of other people (whos reviews do you trust, and how much).
+* Trust is fundamentally about people and community, not automatic scans, arbitrary metrics, process or bureaucracy.
+People have to judge both: code (code coverage, testing, quality, etc.) and trustworthiness of other people (whose reviews do you trust, and how much).
 * Code review tool should be language and ecosystem agnostic.
 Code is code, and should be reviewed.
 * Trust should be spread between many people, so one compromised or malicious actor can't abuse the system.